git-onepixel/eslint-config-react-recommend/README.md

 }
 ```

-Second, create the `.editorconfig` file in the root of your project and add the configuration as below:
+- Create the `.editorconfig` file in the root of your project and add the configuration as below.

 ```bash
 root = true